newtheatre/history-project/README.md

 ### Run

-- `bundle exec rake build` to build the site to _site.
+- `gulp build` to build the site to _site.
-- OR `bundle exec rake debug` does the same but skips minification and enables Jekyll's incremental builds.
+- OR `gulp debug` does the same but skips minification and enables Jekyll's incremental builds.
 - `cd _site && python -m SimpleHTTPServer` to serve the site using the Python HTTP server (should be on all *nix machines)

 ### Test

-- `bundle exec rake test` to run test suite locally.
+- `gulp test` to run test suite locally.
 Currently we test for bad links, valid image tags, script references and the validity of site JSON feeds.

 ## Vagrant